September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 ← Back to blog

-Cover Image for Discover Your Spiritual Gifts: Practical Steps
+Cover Image for Find Your Spiritual Gifts: Practical Steps

 Discover practical, actionable steps to identify your spiritual gifts and move from reflection to action.
-This guide blends self-reflection, numerology, and community feedback to help you find purpose and begin practicing your gifts.
+This guide blends self-reflection, inventories and numerology, and community feedback to help you find purpose and start practicing your gifts.

-Think of it as piecing together a puzzle.
-Your personal passions are the corner pieces, established tools provide the framework, and observations from your community fill in the rest of the picture.
+Think of the process like assembling a puzzle: your passions are corner pieces, proven tools provide the frame, and observations from your community fill in the picture.

-• Deep self-reflection: notice what makes you lose track of time and what brings deep joy.
+• Deep self-reflection: notice what makes you lose track of time and brings deep joy.

-• Numerology and apps: systems like Dan Millman’s book and the Life Purpose App can reveal life themes coded into your birth date.45
+• Numerology and apps: systems such as Dan Millman’s work and the Life Purpose App can highlight life themes tied to your birth date.45

-• Community feedback: people who trust you often see your gifts more clearly than you do.
+• Community feedback: trusted people often see your gifts more clearly than you do.

 ApproachWhat it revealsBest for

-Numerology / appsPatterns and life themes from your birth dateUncovering hidden potentials and a bird’s-eye view of purpose
+Numerology / appsPatterns and life themes from your birth dateSpotting hidden potentials and long-term themes

-By weaving together what you feel, what patterns suggest, and what others see, you move from wondering about your purpose to confidently living it out.
+By combining what you feel, what patterns suggest, and what others see, you move from wondering about purpose to living it.

 GiftPercentage (2020)Change since 1995